112dev/phunt/apps/phunt-cli/README.md

 # phunt-cli

-`phunt-cli` is a command-line tool designed to help users organize digital media such as images and photos.
+`phunt-cli` is a command-line tool designed to help users organize digital media assets such as photos and images.

 ## How It Works